CHARACTERISTICS OF THE CLASS

 A. TRAINING AND EXPERIENCE

-Must achieve and maintain a valid FDOT, MUTCD certificate for traffic safety zone setup within 90 days of hire.
+Must achieve and maintain a valid FDOT, MUTCD certificate for traffic safety zone setup within six (6) months of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIES